Skip to main content

 Actual wait times may vary across the country in local offices.
 Wait time data below may not represent the experience of every individual customer.

 The blue bars in the chart above represent the average time a customer waits in our field offices without an appointment.
 The orange bars represent the average time a customer waits in our offices with an appointment.
 The green bars represent the combined customer in-office wait time.
-The black line represents the percentage of in-office customers that schedule an appointment.
 If you do need to visit us in-person, your wait time will be less if you schedule an appointment.

 While callers are receiving faster service, at the same time, processing time for retirement and survivors claims is improving.
 We process most claims within 14 days if benefits are due immediately or before your benefits start.